New York and national Democrats aren’t readying for possible successors to embattled Rep. Anthony Weiner—yet.

 “The crime committed here is being an adolescent in the congressman’s office,” said Sheinkopf.
 “A lot of Democrats are going to want him to step aside because they don’t want him to be a poster boy for misbehavior.”

 “I would put my money on him today,” Sheinkopf added.
 “He’ll outwork and outfundraise anyone.
 He’s a born campaigner.”

-This article appears in the June 8, 2011, edition of National Journal Daily.
+This article appears in the June 8, 2011 edition of NJ Daily.